-Here is the list of all current criteria, sector and industry variables reports, and guidance for this subject area, which we update regularly as we publish new or archive existing articles.
+Here is the list of all current criteria for this subject area, which we update regularly as we publish new or archive existing articles.
 At the bottom of this list, we place requests for comment and advance notices.
-If a criteria article has a related sector and industry variables report or guidance article, the sector and industry variables or guidance is listed immediately below the criteria.
 We most recently republished this table of contents on the date shown above.

 PRINCIPLES